Aelxnadre72/BottomsUp/README.md

 4. The compiled JAR file can be found in `desktop/build/libs`.

 # How to run the project :arrow_forward:
-Running the project is easy.
+Running the project is **easy**.
 If the project was built with the APK method, simply run the APK on an Android emulator.
 This can be done directly in Android Studio by creating a new emulator in device manager.

 If the project was built with the JAR method, simply execute the JAR file locally on your computer.